mynlp/jigg/README.md

 ## How to use

-The current version is 0.1.
-You can use `transccg-0.1.jar` in the project root directory, which is a self-contained jar of the current version.
+The current version is 0.2.
+You can use `transccg-0.2.jar` in the project root directory, which is a self-contained jar of the current version.

-### Praparing pre-trained models
+### Preparing a pre-trained model

-To run a CCG parser for new text, a pre-trained model file is required, which can be downloaded with the script:
+To run a CCG parser for a raw text, a pre-trained model file is required, which can be downloaded with the script:

 ```bash
 ./script/download_model.sh